Ksbhargav-creator/mp-spice/README.md

 ### 5. Future direction

-The dynamic-range-vs-accuracy question still argues for a **per-row diagnostic**, not more matrices at the same aggregate granularity: pair each row's *own* dynamic range against that row's *own* residual contribution, rather than summarizing a whole matrix into one mean/max. `rajat13` may have
+The dynamic-range-vs-accuracy question  argues for a **per-row diagnostic**, not more matrices at the same aggregate granularity: pair each row's *own* dynamic range against that row's *own* residual contribution, rather than summarizing a whole matrix into one mean/max. `rajat13` may have